neosensory/whats-up-neosensory/README.md

 To run this app you'll need to obtain both an API key for Google Maps (placed [here](https://github.com/neosensory/whats-up-neosensory/blob/master/app/src/release/res/values/google_maps_api.xml)) API key from [n2yo.com](https://www.n2yo.com/) (place it [here](https://github.com/neosensory/whats-up-neosensory/blob/master/app/src/main/res/values/other_api_keys.xml))

 ## Other stuff
-Note: The n2yo.com API enforces a limit of 1000 requests per hour (they seem to imply you'll simply get banned by exceeding the request rate).
+Note: The [n2yo.com API](https://www.n2yo.com/api/) enforces a limit of 1000 requests per hour and are adamant about not abusing this.
 It is therefore important to be cognizant of this when setting the following parameters:
 * `REFRESHSATELLITESPERIOD` the time in ms between each request to gather a list of all the satellites near the user.
 Each refresh is an n2yo.com "What's Up" request.
 * `MAXSATELLITES` the maximum number of satellites to track at any given point in time.
 Each tracked satellite has an n2yo.com TLE request associate it.